 Joseph joined Watsi on September 19th, 2016.
 Six years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joseph's most recent donation supported Kasotot, a cheerful 68-year-old woman from Kenya, to fund surgery to heal her burned foot so that she can walk without pain.
+Joseph's most recent donation supported Brian, a 10-year-old boy from Kenya, to treat his clubfoot so he can run and play.

 Joseph has funded healthcare for 79 patients in 12 countries.